 Art and craft for toddlers

-- Wood block printing: If your child no longer plays with the wooden blocks he was so fond of at one time, you can ask him to dip them in paint and make shapes on a chart paper.
+Wood-block printing: If your child no longer plays with the wooden blocks he was so fond of at one time, you can ask him to dip them in paint and make shapes on chart paper.

-- Bubble wrap painting: Most of the items you buy online comes packed in a bubble wrap.
-Instead of throwing them away, encourage your little one to paint the bubbles in various colours.
+Bubble wrap painting: Most of the items you buy online comes packed in bubble wrap.
+Instead of throwing them away, encourage your little one to paint the bubbles in various colors.

 Art and craft for preschoolers

-- Stencil art: Give your child a few stencil art templates and ask him to draw the various shapes.
-This helps with development of fine motor skills.
+Stencil art: Give your child a few stencil art templates and ask him to draw the various shapes.
+This helps with the development of fine motor skills.

-- Ice art: Freeze water in a bowl.
-Once frozen, ask your child to sprinkle salt and water colour on the ice ball to create unique patterns.
+Ice art: Freeze water in a bowl.
+Once frozen, ask your child to sprinkle salt and watercolor on the ice ball to create unique patterns.

 The various benefits of arts and crafts also extend to the development of cultural awareness and improved academic performance as well.
 When so many benefits are packaged in arts and crafts, and that too with fun and excitement, why not allow your child to engage in it?